Oulander/lottery-lunch/README.md

 Make sure that

 - the form output points to the spreadsheet
-- there is a `Form responses 1` sheet in the spreadsheet (or whatever that is in the language of your Google Apps)
+- there is a `Form responses 1` sheet in the spreadsheet
-- `Form responses 1` is the first sheet of the spreadsheet
+- If your spreadsheet is in another language, rename the form response sheet to `Form responses 1`

 ### Get the source code